Ürümqi: Etymology

-The name Ürümqi (/xal/) comes from the Oirat words ürü and mchi, together meaning "beautiful pasture".
-It was originally the name of a small town founded by the Oirat-speaking Dzungars.
+According to Herold J Wiens, the name "Ürümqi" (/xal/) comes from the Oirat words ürü and mchi, together meaning "beautiful pasture".

+Japanese Turkologist Dai Matsui proposes that the name "Ürümqi" may have originated from the Old Uyghur word yürüng ('white', 'bright'), combined with the Chinese element chin (鎮 (zhèn, fortified post, garrison)).
+Matsui notes that during the Tang dynasty, there was a garrison called Baishuizhen (白水鎮 (White Water Garrison)) along the route from Turpan toward the area of present-day Ürümqi.
+In this context, the Chinese bai ('white') could correspond to the Uyghur yürüng with the same meaning, while zhen was rendered as chin.
+Thus, an Old Uyghur toponym "Yürüng-chin" could have developed, which over time evolved into the modern form Ürümchi / Ürümqi.
+As further evidence supporting this hypothesis, Matsui points to Old Uyghur documents from the 14th century in which the toponym "Yürüng-chin" is attested.

 The Qing dynasty took Ürümqi in 1755, during its conquest of the Dzungar Khanate.
-Qing people expanded the town into a walled city from 1763 to 1767, and upon completing the expansion renamed the city Dihua (迪化; previously romanized as Tihwa), meaning "to enlighten and civilize".
+Qing settlers expanded the town into a walled city from 1763 to 1767, and upon completing the expansion renamed the city Dihua (迪化; previously romanized as Tihwa), meaning "to enlighten and civilize".
 The Chinese Communist Party restored the name "Ürümqi" on 1 February 1954, believing Dihua to be a belittling and ethnically chauvinist name.

-According to the Japanese Turkologist Dai Matsui, the name “Urumchi” may have originated from the Old Uyghur word yürüng (“white, bright”) combined with the Chinese element chin (镇 zhèn, “fortified post, garrison”).
-Matsui notes that during the Tang dynasty, there was a garrison called Bai-shui-zhen (白水鎮, “White Water”) along the route from Turfan toward the area of modern Urumchi.
-In this context, the Chinese bai (“white”) could correspond to the Uyghur yürüng with the same meaning, while zhen (“garrison, fort”) was rendered as chin.
-Thus, an Old Uyghur toponym “Yürüng-chin” could have developed, which over time evolved into the modern form “Ürümchi".

-As further evidence supporting this hypothesis, Matsui points to Old Uyghur documents from the 14th century in which the toponym “Yürüngchin” is attested.

 History

 Early period

 During prehistory, the site of the future Ürümqi was occupied by a nomadic people known in Chinese accounts as the Jushi, who lived mainly on the northern slopes of the surrounding Tianshan Mountains.
 The Jushi are often regarded as likely precursors of the Tocharian peoples, who later established city states in the Tarim Basin, south of the present site of Ürümqi.

-The oldest known settlement, a town called Urabo (Chinese: Wulabo), was located about 10 km from the southern suburbs of the present-day Ürümqi.
+The oldest known settlement, a town called Urabo, was located about 10 km from the southern suburbs of the present-day Ürümqi.

 Han Chinese states, located to the east, exerted increasing control of the Tarim Basin.
 Under the name Luntai, the city was founded by the Tang government, in 648 CE, the 22nd year of Emperor Taizong's reign, as part of the Protectorate General to Pacify the West.
 It was a seat of local government and collected taxes from the caravans along the northern route of the Silk Road.

 After the Tang retreated from the Western Regions, the region came under the control of the Uyghurs of the Khaganate and Gaochang / Qocho.
-There is little information about the Ürümqi area during the time between the Tang and Qing dynasties, and researchers believe that there were no permanent settlements there for most of this period.
+There is little information about the Ürümqi area during the time between the Tang and Qing dynasties, and researchers generally believe that there were no permanent settlements there for most of this period.
+However, based on his analysis of Old Uyghur and Mongolian documents, Japanese Turkologist Dai Matsui argues that the area may have been used as a winter residence by Uyghur and Moghul khans such as Tughlugh Timur.
 The Mongols referred to the wider area as Bishbalik, meaning five cities, a reference to the five towns that surrounded the present-day Ürümqi area.